Bacterial Vaginosis (BV)

-It is often the result of either antibiotic or antifungal use that disrupts vaginal flora and allows Gardnerella overgrowth.
+It is often the result of either antibiotic or anti-fungal use that disrupts the good vaginal flora and allows harmful bacteria to overgrow.

 What are the symptoms of Bacterial Vaginosis?

-3. Unusual vaginal odor, sometimes described as a fishy odor
+- Unusual vaginal odour, sometimes described as a fishy odour

 How is BV diagnosed?

-Medical doctors can collect a vaginal swab and send it to a lab to be cultured to determine what types of bacteria are growing in the vagina.
-Often the organism that is causing BV is called Gardnerella vaginalis.
+Medical doctors can collect a vaginal swab.
+They send it to a lab to be cultured to determine what types of bacteria are growing in your vagina.
+Often, the organism that causes BV is Gardnerella vaginalis.

 How do you treat BV?

-Medical doctors would prescribe antibiotics to kill the offending organism.
-The problem with this approach is that it does not restore the proper environment in the vagina and a different unwanted organism may then overgrow and cause similar symptoms.
+Medical doctors would prescribe antibiotics to kill the bad bacteria.
+While this works initially, the problem with this approach is that it does not restore the proper environment in the vagina.
+Different unwanted bacteria may then overgrow and cause similar symptoms.
 More than half of those treated this way experience a recurrence within 12 months.

-This approach tends to offer more permanent resolution of the problem because it addresses the underlying cause and restores a healthy environment in the vagina.
+The natural treatment for BV offers a more permanent solution to the problem because it addresses the underlying cause.
+It restores a healthy environment in the vagina.

 - Clean unwanted bacteria or yeast out of the vagina.

-- Restore good bacteria that help keep the tissue healthy and prevent harmful invaders from growing.
+- Restore good bacteria that help to keep the tissue healthy and prevent harmful bacteria from growing.

-- Remove sources of vaginal irritation that makes the tissue more sticky and susceptible to infection such as food allergies, tampons, latex allergies (condoms).
+- Remove sources of vaginal irritation that make the tissue more sticky and susceptible to infection.
+This may include food allergies, tampons, and latex allergies (condoms), among other things.

-- Address any vitamin deficiencies that may be making the vaginal tissue or immune system unhealthy such as a vitamin A or C deficiency or zinc deficiency.
+- Address any vitamin deficiencies that make the vaginal tissue or immune system unhealthy such as a vitamin A or C or zinc deficiency.